 EDUCATION: Like most of his other work, Allen’s educational initiatives focus on the Pacific Northwest.
 He has donated $14 million to Washington University for computer lab, but perhaps more interesting was the $26 million gift to Washington State’s School for Global Animal Health that was made in 2010, and may signal a coming larger commitment to conservation and the environment.
 Through his foundation, he also supports public libraries, and programs for high school students in Washington and Oregon, particularly those that focus on real-world learning and community engagement.
 He also supports the Seattle Teacher Residency whose goal is to improve teacher's recruitement and retention in public schools.
 On a broader scale, he has created a free online professional development toolkit for teachers and leadership teams called Success at the Core, and his production company has recently co-produced a film called Girl Rising, which documented the struggles of girls across the world in their quest to receive an education.
 One of his priority initiative is called "Cultivating Youth" which consists of teaching responsibility, teamwork and leadership throught the operation of sustainable farm to disadvantaged youth in Washington.

 ARTS & CULTURE: Allen has donated $240 million to found the Experience Music Project/Science Fiction Museum and Hall of Fame (now simply referred to as EMP), a Seattle museum that pays tribute to Allen's rock idol Jimi Hendrix, and other native Seattle bands such as Nirvana, as well as icons of science fiction and pop culture, which is an odd combination to say the least.
 The Paul G. Allen Foundation has given over $11 million to the Orgeon Shakespeare Festival.
-In addition, Allen is a strong supporter of Native communities giving a total of $10 million over 15 years.
+In addition, Allen is a strong supporter of Native communities giving at least $10 million over 15 years.